Careers and UCAS

 The UCAS process begins for the Deputy Grecians (Year 12 pupils) in the January of the Lent term with a launch event hosted by the Sixth Form and Careers Departments.
 Parents and pupils are invited to attend a series of talks and discussions led by experts.
 This ranges from specialists in university admissions to advisors on other 18+ options including Higher Apprenticeship.

 Advice and guidance is administered through the weekly tutorial system, alongside specialist presentations and workshops.
-Applicants for Medicine, Veterinary Science and Dentistry (and other vocational courses) attend weekly extensional classes.
-The Oxbridge group; launched in the January of the Deputy Grecian year; meets weekly and follows a structured preparation programme.
-Each department assists in providing societies and one to one subject specific guidance to pupils seeking to read their subject at university.
+Applicants for Medicine, Veterinary Science and Dentistry (plus other vocational courses) attend weekly extension classes.
+The Oxbridge group, launched in the January of the Deputy Grecian year, meets weekly and follows a structured preparation programme.
+Each department assists in providing one to one subject-specific guidance to pupils seeking to read their subject at university.

-In the Summer Term the Deputy Grecians attend the Apply Day.
-This event focuses on the practicality of University applications; writing personal statements, creating a UCAS profile, relevant courses and institutions.
-This year we were delighted to welcome Mr Tim Miller (Careers Hub), Mr James Ringer (Deputy Recruitment Goldsmiths University) and Ms Adrienne Briggs (Unifrog – on Higher Apprenticeships).
+In the Summer term the Deputy Grecians attend the Apply Day.
+This event focuses on the practicality of university applications, writing personal statements, creating a UCAS profile, relevant courses and institutions.

-When pupils return in the Michaelmas term as Grecians (Year 13), pupils and parents are invited to attend a presentation on the graduate market.
-At this point in the year the focus is on completing the UCAS cycle by November, pupils are encouraged to discuss their references with their tutors.
-This is also the point where departments point the main emphasis for preparation for admission tests and interviews.
-70% of pupils last year received offers from their first choice of university.
+When pupils return in the Michaelmas term as Grecians (Year 13 pupils), pupils and parents are invited to attend a presentation on the graduate market.
+At this point in the year the focus is on completing the UCAS cycle by November; pupils are encouraged to discuss their preferences with their tutors.
+The department is also preparing pupils for the university admissions tests and interviews.